-Here are some conservative management treatments for pain that usually lasts 4-6 weeks:
+Conservative management treatments for pain that usually lasts four to six weeks include:

 - Medications including an anti-inflammatory, muscle relaxant or oral steroid

 - Nerve block and steroid injection, which helps clarify the diagnosis and provide pain relief